 The SCRHITF is funded through participating employers that are mandated by state statute to contribute at a rate assessed each year by the Department of Administration Executive Budget Office on active employee covered payroll.
-The covered payroll surcharge for the year ended June 30, 2021, was 6.25%.
+The covered payroll surcharge for the year ended June 30, 2022, was 6.25%.
 The SCRS collects the monthly covered payroll surcharge for all participating employers and remits it directly to the SCRHITF.
 Other sources of funding for the SCRHITF also include the implicit subsidy, or age-related subsidy inherent in the healthcare premium's structure.
-The implicit subsidy represents a portion of the health care expenditures paid on behalf of the employer's active employees.
-For purposes of GASB Statement No. 75, this expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
+The implicit subsidy represents a portion of the health care expenditures paid on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
 Non-employer contributions include the mandatory transfer of accumulated PEBA - Insurance Benefits' reserves and the annual appropriation budgeted by the General Assembly.
 It is also funded through investment income.

 The SCLTDITF is funded through employer contributions for active employees that elect health insurance coverage.
 For this group of active employees, PEBA - Insurance Benefits bills and collects premiums charged to state agencies, public school districts, and other participating local governments.
-The monthly premium per active employee was \$3.22 for the fiscal year ended June 30, 2021.
+The monthly premium per active employee was \$3.22 for the fiscal year ended June 30, 2022.
 The SCLTDITF premium is billed monthly by PEBA - Insurance Benefits and transferred monthly to the SCLTDITF.
 It is also funded through investment income.